CameraDevice

 readonly maxZoom: number

-The maximum supported zoom value of this device.
+The maximum individually supported zoom value of this device.

 Note